Using Fixtures to Seed Uptrace Data

 }

-Working with Existing Resources
+Working with existing resources

 bash

-curl https://api.uptrace.dev/api/v1/data/link \
+curl https://api.uptrace.dev/api/v1/fixtures/bindings \

 --request PUT \